codeaditya/documentation/source/user_manual.rst

 * Allow Mailing List members to post to the list; or
 * Allow anybody to post to the list.

-**Campaigns**

-Mailing lists are integrated with :ref:`um-campaign-analytics`.
-Each message sent to a lists with a Campaign ID will be tracked and reported.
-In this case, the mailing list will have detailed analytics for all recipients that can be retrieved via API or seen in the Campaign tab of the Control Panel.

 .. _template-variables:

 **Template Variables**